dartmouth-dltg/aspace_content_warnings/README.md

 EAD, EAD3, and pdf exports include sections with any applied content warnings.
 Digital Object Components are not included in exports.

-MARC exports include an additional 520 field.
-Example: 520 4#$a{Concatenated Content Warnings}
+MARC exports include an additional 520 field for each applied tag.
+Example: 520 4#$a{Content Warning}

 ## Core Overrides